indigoUan/indigoUan/atrum api reference/Modding with Atrum.md

-This engine has a great amount of moddable features, which range from custom stagtes, to custom ratings.
+This engine has a great amount of moddable features, which range from custom stages, to custom ratings.
 In this reference I will go over:
 * Installing a mod
 * Changing the options